Therapy Spotlight on .. Hydrotherm Massage

 Described as a "world first in 3-dimensional massage," I decided to book myself in for one!
 First, it wasn't easy to find a Hydrotherm Massage Therapist; there were plenty of Massage Therapists around for a whole host of other types of massage, but it seemed that the Hydrotherm Therapists were fewer and farther between.
 I attribute this now to the fact that it is quite a financial investment to train in, and subsequently offer, as it required specialist training courses and very specialised extra equipment: water filled cushions, bolsters for lumbar support, occipital support, heat pads .. phewee!
 Quite a big initial financial outlay .. then the cost of specialist training, additional insurance .. but worth the investment?
 Oh yes, absolutely!!!

 And then, as luck would have it, I discovered that my nearest Complementary Therapy Centre was owned by a Hydrotherm-Certified Massage Therapist !!
 Oh time, to get booked in!!
 I was not disappointed.
 It was a wonderful massage experience.
 Even just getting aboard the therapy couch, and reclining back on those warm, water-filled, cushions .. well, from the onset, the neck back and shoulder tension just started to melt away.
 Enter .. a highly skilled, experienced Hydrotherm Massage Therapist, a beautifully scented relaxing aromatherapy massage oil .. and .. can only describe as completely Divine!
+Watch the video at the top of this page to see how smooth and gliding the Hydrotherm massage style is.

 I absolutely knew, there and then, that THIS was a Massage Therapy that I absolutely had to be able to offer.
-I love a good massage anyway, whether it's Indian Head, Hot Stones, Swedish, Sports, Shiatsu Acupressure ..
-I really do recommend Massage Therapy as a wonderful holistic therapy treatment.

-Additional Specialist Training
+My Additional Specialist Training in Hydrotherm Massage

 So Many Options and So Many Benefits!

-I could feel a whole page with reasons why I'd recommend Massage Therapy, yet there are so many different sorts of massage, each having their own philosophies and benefits, here are just a few of the most common types you might come across .. and they do vary from therapist to therapist!
+I could fill a whole page with reasons why I'd recommend Massage Therapy, yet there are so many different sorts of massage, each having their own philosophies and benefits, here are just a few of the most common types you might come across .. and they do vary from therapist to therapist!
 So no two massage therapy sessions are ever the same!

 As a broad-brush summary, Massage Therapy is understood to help with: